Environmental Impacts of Lithium Mining and Extraction

 Traditional lithium mining isn’t just about extracting a resource – it’s a major disruptor of the natural environment.
 The most common method, open-pit mining, involves stripping away massive amounts of soil and rock to reach lithium-rich ore.
 The result?
 Deforestation, soil erosion, and the destruction of critical habitats.
 Wildlife is displaced, ecosystems are disrupted, and natural recovery becomes a long, uphill battle.

-To put it into perspective: hard rock mining requires over 115 acres of land per 1,000 metric tons of lithium carbonate equivalent (LCE) – roughly the size of 87 American football fields.
-That kind of land use leads to lasting damage to biodiversity and ecological balance.
+To put it into perspective: hard rock mining requires over 3,605 ft² of land per ton of lithium carbonate equivalent (LCE) – roughly the size of 0.68 football fields.
+That kind of land use leads to lasting damage to biodiversity and ecological balance when produced at scale.

 And the impact doesn’t stop at the land – it also affects our water sources.